Anna S. Hui,

 Missouri Commission on Human Rights

-The Missouri Human Rights Act requires the Commission to receive, investigate, settle or conciliate complaints of alleged discrimination and conduct public hearings.
-The Commission is enabled to certify local commissions, establish relationships with federal and local civil and human rights agencies, implement educational or research programs and develop ways to prevent discrimination.
-The Commission responds to complaints of alleged discrimination in employment, housing and public accommodations based on race, color, religion, national origin, ancestry, sex, physical/mental disability handicap, age (40-70 employment only) and familial status (housing only).
+The Missouri Human Rights Act requires the Commission to receive, investigate, settle, or hear complaints of alleged discrimination in employment, housing, and places of public accommodation.
+The Commission is enabled to certify local commissions, establish relationships with federal and local civil and human rights agencies, implement educational or research programs, and develop ways to prevent discrimination.
+The Commission has authority over complaints based on race, color, religion, national origin, ancestry, sex, disability, ages 40-69 (in employment only), and familial status (in housing only).